Curriculum Intent

 AQA Exam Board.
 This course is 60% Coursework and 40% Exam.

-Specific techniques and materials are used to enable students to explore a wide variety of ideas and themes.
-The first GCSE coursework unit is entitled Climate Change, investigating artists that focus on this theme and creatures at risk of extinction from plastic pollution, fossil fuels, rising sea temperatures etc. The second unit focuses on lino print-making, with the aim of developing a high level of expertise within this medium and investigating the work of contemporary British print-makers.
+Fine Art GCSE – This dynamic course enables students to continue to develop their artistic skills.
+Through projects taught students explore varied techniques, styles and materials, experimenting with ideas to develop their own personalised outcomes in response to the theme.
+The first GCSE coursework unit is entitled Climate Change, investigating artists that focus on this theme and creatures at risk of extinction.
+The second unit entitled Nature, focuses on lino print-making, with the aim of developing a high level of expertise within this medium, also investigating the work of different print-makers to further develop their own ideas.

 Key Words